KmrSaket/Encrypted-Cloud/README.md

 # Encrypted-Cloud
 This is an Android application that encrypts images before uploading it to the Cloud storage.

+<a href="https://drive.google.com/file/d/1LPEc36TpggjmICnPz6uzfYsHeIxn1VXG/view">Download the app</a>

 ## Why this project?
 Apart from several risks of cloud storage, data privacy and data leakage are of main concerns for the users.
-User's images stored in cloud is always vulnerable of getting hijacked.
-But what if we encrypt them before uploading it to cloud.
+User's images stored in cloud is always vulnerable of getting hijacked. </br> But what if we encrypt them before uploading it to cloud.
-Yup! sounds interesting?
+Yup! sounds interesting? </br>
 So in this Android application I have implemented the same concept where images are stored to cloud after the bitmap pixel manipulation.
 It uses the encryption algorithm based on Rubik's cube principle, proposed in a <a href="https://drive.google.com/file/d/1eu9amz3MNaEH7ifmQtIPekiVcqyFcXbK/view">Research Paper</a> published at Laval University, Canada in 2011.

-<a href="https://drive.google.com/file/d/1LPEc36TpggjmICnPz6uzfYsHeIxn1VXG/view">Download the app</a>

 ## How does this works?
-Encryption Phase :-
+* **Encryption phase :-**
 Firstly the image browsed by user is converted into the pixel matrix.
-This matrix contains the ARGB value of every pixels in the image.
-This matrix is then used for manipulating the pixel information of the image and a new image with the same dimensions is created.
+This matrix contains the ARGB value of every pixels in the image. </br> This matrix is then used for manipulating the pixel information of the image and a new image with the same dimensions is created.
-In the process of pixel manipulation two arrays are created (whose size is equal to the dimensions of the image in pixel) by the application itself.
+In the process of pixel manipulation two arrays are created (whose size is equal to the dimensions of the image in pixel).
 One array is of size of width of image in pixels and other array is of size of height of image in pixels.
-And the value of the elements is randomly generated between the range 0 - 2²⁴.
-These two arrays are the randomly generated keys that is stored to user's phone internal storage.
+And the value of the elements is randomly generated between the range 0 to 2²⁴-1.
+These two arrays are the randomly generated keys that is stored to user's phone internal storage. </br>

-Decryption Phase :-
+**Note :- Encrypted image and the key file are given the same name.
+So during the Decryption also, the name of the image should be same as that of the key file, otherwise it will show key not found error.**

+* **Decryption phase :-**
-In this also the encrypted image is converted into pixel matrix.
+In this phase also the encrypted image is converted into pixel matrix.
 And then the two array is extracted from the key file.
 After that the pixel matrix is decrypted and original matrix is derived.
-Lastly, this matrix is converted back to bitmap.
+Finally, this matrix is converted back to bitmap image.

 ## Key features